aguadecoco1301/handler/README.md

 # Version

-The official version are 1.6.0
+The official version are 2.0.0

+# Fast config

+The handler includes fast-config.js script.
+They help you to configure the bot.
+Run ```node fast-config.js```
+and complete all data

 # Configuration